gedbe02/Comp-Sci-396/README.md

   For each leg, there's a hip joint connected to an upper leg, which is connected to lower leg by a knee joint.
 Additionally, there's a foot connected to the lower leg by an ankle joint.
 All these limbs are connected to the main torso, a rectangular prism.

   The arms, legs, and feet all had their own motor joint range.

+  10 Generations with Populations of size 10 were used to get the results in the <a href="https://www.youtube.com/watch?v=WH9SkkmBqPY">video</a>.

 <h2>Fitness Function:</h2>